VadimBystryj/Django.Project/README.md

-First project on Django in my school
+First project on Django in my school - SkillFactory